StadynR/metacritic-reviews-dataset/README.md

 **Q: Can I use the model to predict scores for unreleased games?**
 A: Yes, but ensure the game's developer, platform, and genre exist in the training data.
 The model may have reduced accuracy for completely new developers or unusual genre-platform combinations.

+**Q: How do I update the app with new data?**
+A: Replace the CSV files in the `app/` directory with updated datasets, then restart the Streamlit application.
+The caching system will automatically load the new data.

+**Q: Can I customize the app's appearance?**
+A: Yes!
+Edit the `app/styles.py` file to modify colors, layouts, and styling.
+The CSS is modular and well-documented for easy customization.